 Precipitation from inclement weather can cause damage to hearing aids or hearing aid batteries, and hearing aids that fall out can be very difficult to find in the snow.

-Physical activities outdoors can be problematic because they increase the chance of hearing aids falling out, and people that neglect wearing their hearing aids to avoid accidents may have trouble with their balance during physical activities.
+Physical activities outdoors can be problematic because they increase the chance of hearing aids falling out, and people who neglect wearing their hearing aids to avoid accidents may have trouble with their balance during physical activities.

 Furthermore, howling winter winds can blow hearing aids off of a person’s ear or even whisk away the hearing aids during periods of intense wind.